AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/footer.md

 # Footer {#footer-adaptive-forms-core-component}

 A footer component in an Adaptive Form is an area that typically appears at the bottom of the form and contains information such as a copyright notice, links to related resources, or contact information.
-A footer can provide additional information, such as the date of the last update, which can be beneficial for users with accessibility needs
+A footer can provide additional information, such as the date of the last update, which can be beneficial for users with accessibility needs.

 **Example**